 To plan accordingly, you should understand the timeline of securing a construction loan and completing your home build.
 Since building a home can be a lengthy process and there are several moving parts, you want to choose your financing option and lender with care.

 If you've decided building your dream home is the right option for you, Mortgage Center can help.
 In just eight easy steps, you can be well on your way to building and financing your dream home:

 - Assess your finances: Most lenders want to see that you have a reliable income, adequate savings, a good credit score, and a solid credit history.
 Be sure you have a good credit score, and if not, that you improve it before you contact lenders.

-- Get pre-approved: The length of time it takes to get a construction loan depends on how long the approval process takes.
+- Get pre-qualified: The length of time it takes to get a construction loan depends on how long the qualification process takes.
 The lender needs to approve you and your personal finances and approve your construction project and builder.
-To get started, take advantage of Mortgage Center's free pre-approval that will determine how much you qualify for so you can establish a construction budget.
+To get started, take advantage of Mortgage Center's free pre-qualification that will determine how much you qualify for so you can establish a construction budget.

 - Select a builder: You want to work with a builder who has a proven record of building quality homes in a neighborhood you want.
 That's why Mortgage Center gives you the freedom to choose a licensed builder you can rely on.

 - Submit construction plans: Your builder should submit construction plans that include a cost breakdown, description of materials, timetables, and floor plans for us to evaluate.

 - Wait for credit underwriting: For a construction loan, credit underwriting is similar to that of a traditional mortgage, though it may take longer to close.
 This is because multiple parties are involved and the underwriting is based on a subjective future value of your home.